MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook1.md

 #### 1.1.4 Install optional softwares

 We will use a couple of additional software tools to generate a report on raw sequence quality.
-If you wish, you can install and run them yourself; otherwise, you can rely on the report file provided.
+If you wish, you can install and run them yourself; otherwise, you can rely on the report files that will be provoided.
 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [MultiQC](https://seqera.io/multiqc/)

 ---

 ### 1.2 Download data
-You will learn to perform metabarcoding analysis using a small subset of the data collected by EUROSTAT during the Land Use Change Area Survey ([LUCAS](https://doi.org/10.1111/gcb.16871)).
+You will learn to perform metabarcoding analysis using a small subset of the data collected by EUROSTAT during the Land Use Change Area Survey ([LUCAS](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=LUCAS_-_Land_use_and_land_cover_survey)).
 Within this project soil samples were collected across Europe to characterize both soil physico-chemical properties and the biological communities present (bacteria, fungi, metazoan).
-Since the focus of this course are invertebrates we will use metabarcoding data produced targeting the 18S marker gene.
+Since the focus of this course are invertebrates we will use metabarcoding data produced targeting the 18S marker gene provided in this [paper](https://doi.org/10.1111/gcb.16871).
+Below you can see a map of all the LUCAS sampling points.

 ![LUCAS sampling points.](https://github.com/MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/blob/main/img/LUCAS_sampling.jpg?raw=true)

+You can download the subsample of LUCAS data that we will use in the analisis [here..missing.link..](missing.link)
+> [!NOTE]
+> STILL HAVE TO ADD LINK TO DOWNLOAD DATA

 ---